 Surface Tooth – A properly prepared concrete surface will feel like 60-grit sandpaper.
 Concrete that has been etched properly will feel this way because the calcium sulphate has been removed from the surface pores.

-Uneven Surface – In some cases the surface of the concrete may be uneven.
+Uneven Surface – In some cases, the surface of the concrete may be uneven.
 A grinder with a coarse, flexible disk can be used to smooth the surface out prior to etching.
 In worse case scenarios, a thin rendering can be applied to the concrete prior to coating.
 A good render consists of a proper mix of concrete applied at least ¾ inch thick.
 It is also recommended that a bonding agent be used on the concrete surface before the render is applied.
 This will ensure that the new concrete render adheres to the old concrete surface.

 Holes or Pits – Materials like plastic fillers or cementitious fillers can be used to fill imperfections in the surface of the concrete prior to coating.

 Contamination – Depending on the method of installation, it may be necessary to degrease the concrete prior to etching.
-If you think the surface houses some sort of contaminant like silicone based water sealers or the like, it is recommended that a strong concrete degreaser be used to remove the contaminant.
+If you think the surface houses some sort of contaminants like silicone based water sealers or the like, it is recommended that a strong concrete degreaser be used to remove the contaminant.

 Wood Choice – Almost any type of wood can be used in a waterproof containment unit.
 The best type would be a close grain type of wood.
 Wood with close grain will not swell as much when a coating is applied.